Provider Discovery Review Results

 - efficient,

-A Provider Discovery Review (PDR) monitors the provider for compliance with regulations and accountability in delivering Medicaid Waiver supports and services to people and is conducted for all Waiver Support Coordinators/Agencies and Service providers.
+A Provider Discovery Review (PDR) monitors the provider for compliance with regulations and accountability in delivering Medicaid Waiver supports and services to people, and is conducted for all Waiver Support Coordinator Qualified Organizations and service providers.
 A PDR includes a review of:

 - Waiver services a provider renders

-For more information about this type of review go to:
+For more information about this type of review go to the Qlarant Resource Center

-For all standards, providers get a score of “Met”, “Not Met”, ‘Not Applicable” or a comment of “Not Yet Reviewed”.
+For all applicable standards, providers get a score of “Met”, “Not Met”, ‘Not Applicable” or “Not Met-No Fault”

 - “Met” means the provider has met the required performance standard.